hieuvp/learning-automation-tools/getting-started-with-ansible/configuring-multiple-hosts/README.md

 > An inventory file is also sometimes called a `hostfile`.
 > Your inventory can specify information like IP address for each managed node.
 > An inventory can also organize managed nodes, creating and nesting groups for easier scaling.
-> To learn more about inventory, see the Working with Inventory section.

 A file (by default, Ansible uses a simple INI format) that describes Hosts and Groups in Ansible.<br />